Professor Jane Dawson (BA PhD Dip Ed FRHS FSA (Scot) FRSE)

-I am an early modern historian who is primarily interested in the four countries within the British Isles, Scotland, Ireland, England and Wales, and in the Reformation throughout Europe.
+I am an early modern historian who is primarily interested in the four countries within the British Isles, Scotland, Ireland, England and Wales, and in the Protestant Reformation.
+In retirement I am concentrating upon Scottish history.

 BA PhD Dip Ed FRHS FSA (Scot) FRSE

 My own research interests are varied.
-For a number of years I worked in the 'new British history', specialising in Scottish topics, and have now returned to the Reformation in Scotland and throughout the British Isles and Europe and to studying John Knox.
-I am particularly interested in the creation of religious culture and in communication via images, song, material culture and the written and printed word.
+For a number of years I worked on British history, specialising in Scottish topics, and then returned to the Reformation in Scotland and throughout the British Isles and Europe.
+I have been particularly interested in the creation of religious culture and in communication via images, song, material culture and the written and printed word.

 Work on Scotland and the Highlands resulted in two editions of manuscript letters Clan Campbell Letters, 1559-1583; Breadalbane Letters 1548-83 and a monograph on the head of the Campbells, the fifth earl of Argyll Politics of Religion in the age of Mary, Queen of Scots.
 A general history of Scotland during the long sixteenth century, Scotland Re-formed, 1488-1587 was published as Volume 6 of the New Edinburgh History of Scotland.